 By activating the Dynamic Memory feature in this window, you can automatically increase the RAM size from the host resources when the guest system needs more RAM than the Startup RAM size.

-When you configure the maximum size of 8 GB in the RAM settings of the virtual machine, when the guest system needs more RAM size, the RAM of your host computer will reach the maximum size of 8 GB, so the virtual PC will run more stable and performance.
+When you configure the maximum size of 8 GB in the RAM settings of the virtual machine, when the guest system needs more RAM, the RAM of your host computer will reach the maximum size of 8 GB so that the virtual PC will run more stable and performance.

 If you do not enable the dynamic memory feature, the virtual computer will only use the size specified in Startup Memory.
 In short, the VM will only use 4GB RAM size and will not automatically increase RAM size by hypervisor when it needs more space.

-If you have not created an Internal Switch or External Switch using the Virtual Switch Manager on Hyper-V, you can use a NAT connection to connect the virtual computer to the Internet by selecting Default Switch in this window.
+Suppose you have not created an Internal Switch or External Switch using the Virtual Switch Manager on Hyper-V. In that case, you can use a NAT connection to connect the virtual computer to the Internet by selecting Default Switch in this window.

-Since Default Switch uses NAT to access your host computer’s network, you cannot transfer files between the host and the VM and you cannot access the guest system over the network.
-This is important for security because the operations you will do on the virtual PC will not affect your host system.
+Since Default Switch uses NAT to access your host computer’s network, you cannot transfer files between the host and the VM or access the guest system over the web.
+It is important for security because the operations you will do on the virtual PC will not affect your host system.
 Thus, when your virtual system is infected with a virus, you prevent it from accessing your host system over the network.

 In the Virtual Hard Disk configuration, you can create a new virtual disk or add the virtual disk of a virtual machine you have previously installed.
-If you have configured the virtual PC’s storage location to a location on an external disk, it will be backed up to the same location on the virtual disk you will create.
+Suppose you have configured the virtual PC’s storage location to a location on an external disk.
+In that case, it will be backed up to the exact location on the virtual disk you will create.

 You can increase or decrease the disk size of the virtual machine you will install from the Size section according to your needs.

-When you choose to install the operating system on the guest machine later in the installation options window, you can add the ISO image from the settings of the virtual machine.
+When you install the operating system on the guest machine later in the installation options window, you can add the ISO image from the virtual machine’s settings.
 However, in this step, after adding a bootable ISO image to the VM via the Browse button, you can start the system installation immediately.

-If you have Windows Server in your network environment, you can install the operating system on the virtual machine over the network with Windows Deployment Services by enabling the option at the bottom.
+Suppose you have Windows Server in your network environment.
+In that case, you can install the operating system on the virtual machine over the network with Windows Deployment Services by enabling the option at the bottom.

-If you select the Generation type of the virtual machine as 1, you can install the system using the physical CD/DVD drive in the setup options.
+Suppose you select the Generation type of the virtual machine as 1.
+In that case, you can install the system using the physical CD/DVD drive in the setup options.
 Also, you can add a Floppy disk device with a VFD file extension to install legacy systems.

 After clicking the Browse button, select the Windows 10 ISO image you downloaded to your computer and click the Open button.